FAQs for government entities regarding Retirement Plan Issues

 Both the employer and employee contributions to a section 457 plan are taxable for social security and Medicare.

 A plan that provides for salary reduction contributions must not exceed the maximum deferral limitations under section 401(a)(30) of the Code.
-For the 2013 year, the maximum 403(b) elective deferral limit is $17,500 plus additional contributions permitted for l5-year employees and "catch-up" contributions for employees over age 50.
-See Publication 571, for an explanation of how to figure the total deferral allowed.
+For the 2015 year, the maximum 403(b) elective deferral limit is $18,000 plus additional contributions permitted for l5-year employees and "catch-up" contributions for employees over age 50.
+See Publication 571 and Retirement Topics – 403(b) Contribution Limits for an explanation of how to figure the total deferral allowed.

 Same facts as Q3 - do either employer or employee contributions to the State Retirement System,or both, have to be included when figuring the limit on elective deferrals under the 403(b) contract?